Egypt protesters besiege Cairo ministry

-CAIRO Protesters laid siege to Egypt's Interior Ministry on Friday, pushing their protest against the military-led government into a second day in a show of anger triggered by the deaths of 74 people in the country's worst soccer disaster.
+CAIRO Protesters laid siege to Egypt's Interior Ministry on Friday, extending a rally against the military-led government into a second day in a show of anger triggered by the deaths of 74 people in the country's worst soccer disaster.

-One person died in Cairo from a shotgun pellet wound and two were killed in the city of Suez as police used live rounds to hold back crowds trying to break into a police station, witnesses and the ambulance authority said.
+In separate clashes in the city of Suez, two protesters were killed as police used live rounds to hold back crowds trying to break into a police station, witnesses said.

-The demonstrations erupted following the deaths at a football stadium in Port Said.
-Most of those killed were crushed to death in a stampede but protesters hold the military-led authorities responsible.
+Demonstrations erupted in Egypt this week following deaths at a soccer stadium in Port Said as the football incident turned quickly into a political crisis.
+Protesters hold the military-led authorities responsible for the bloodshed.

-Several thousand protesters threw rocks towards the ministry building in central Cairo through the night.
-Security forces fired tear gas but the protesters continually regrouped.

-Of the few vehicles in the usually congested downtown area, most were ambulances that ferried casualties from the clashes.
+In Cairo, several thousand protesters remained in the streets around the ministry as night fell.
+The only vehicles in the usually congested downtown area were largely ambulances that ferried away casualties from clashes with police.

-By Friday morning, a hard core of demonstrators had heaved aside a concrete barrier blocking a main road near the ministry to take closer aim at the building.
-A Reuters witness heard firing and found gun pellets on the ground.

-"We will stay until we get our rights.
-Did you see what happened in Port Said?" said 22-year-old Abu Hanafy, who arrived from work on Thursday evening and decided to join the protest.

-Revolutionary youth groups were calling for a mass weekend protest named the "Friday of Anger".
-By late morning, a few hundred people had joined protesters who slept overnight in Cairo's central Tahrir Square.

-Ambulances had to intervene overnight to extract riot police whose truck took a wrong turn into a street full of protesters.
+Underlining the tension, ambulances had to intervene to extract riot police whose truck took a wrong turn into a street full of protesters, a Reuters witness said.

 Protesters surrounded the vehicle for at least 45 minutes, rocking it while the police were inside.
 Some of the demonstrators then formed a human corridor to help them escape.

-Close to 400 people have been hurt in the confrontations that erupted late on Thursday, the health ministry said, many of them suffering from inhaling tear gas fired by riot police who the Interior Ministry said were protecting the building.
+Close to 400 people were wounded in confrontations that erupted late on Thursday, the health ministry said, many of them suffering the effects of inhaling tear gas fired by riot police who the Interior Ministry said were protecting the building.

 Rocks thrown by protesters were strewn across streets that two months ago witnessed violent clashes between police and activists who see the Interior Ministry as an unreformed vestige of former president Hosni Mubarak's rule.